Plaster cast: Method

 Plaster is applied to the original to create a mould or cast (that is, a negative impression) of the original.
 This mould is then removed and fresh plaster is poured into it, creating a copy in plaster of the original.
 Usually very elaborate moulds were made out of several to even dozens of pieces, to cast the more difficult undercut sculptures.
 Plaster is not flexible, therefore the moulds were made as 3D jigsaw puzzles for easy removal of the original and the cast from the mould.
 Later gelatine, rubber and silicone moulds were used, backed by plaster or polyester for support.

 History

 Early

-During the ancient era, plaster was used for transferring sculptural forms from one place to another, as well as an production aid for more durable sculptures or even a primary material.
+During the ancient era, plaster was used for transferring sculptural forms from one place to another, as well as a production aid for more durable sculptures or even a primary material.

 The practice of reproducing ancient sculptures in plaster emerged around to the sixteenth century, when artists such as Leone Leoni assembled a collection of casts in Milan.
 He collected "as many of the most celebrated works… carved and cast, antique and modern as he was able to obtain anywhere".
 Such private collections, however, remained modest and uncommon until the 18th century.